About the course

 If you're serious about writing, the Bachelor of Creativity (Writing) will help develop your skills to produce a manuscript you can submit to a publisher by the end of the third year.

 - You can enrol full-time or part-time at the beginning in year one.
 In some cases, you can enrol directly into year two or three if you are eligible for Recognition of Prior Learning (RPL).

 Discover where your strengths and interests lie by working in short fiction, script-writing, poetry, and non-fiction.

-Focus on your selected genre and create a first draft manuscript, working in a workshop environment and with a reader.
+Focus on your selected genre and create a first draft manuscript, working in a workshop environment and with a mentor.
 Classes during year two are held either one weekend a month, or weekly.
 You will receive regular ongoing support but will need to be self-motivated.

 In addition to specialised topics, the Bachelor of Creativity includes both core courses and the option to enrol in electives.